Gravitational-wave physics with Cosmic Explorer: limits to low-frequency sensitivity: Noise estimates

 \subsubsection{Seismic Newtonian noise}

 As described in Sec.~\ref{subsec:facility_seismic}, we assume that compared to LIGO, the Cosmic Explorer facility will have a lower Rayleigh-wave noise in the anthropogenic band: $\SI{1}{\um\,\second^{-2}\,\Hz^{-1/2}}$ above \SI{5}{\Hz}.
-We also assume a body-wave noise amplitude equal to $\SI{0.3}{\um\,\second^{-2}\,\Hz^{-1/2}}$ above \SI{5}{\Hz}, equipartitioned among P, SV, and SH waves.
+We also assume a body-wave noise amplitude equal to $\SI{0.3}{\um\,\second^{-2}\,\Hz^{-1/2}}$ above \SI{5}{\Hz}, equipartitioned among P-waves, vertically polarized S-waves, and horizontally polarized S-waves.

 To compute the Newtonian noise from seismic and infrasonic density fluctuations, we employ the formulae from Harms~\cite{2019LRR....22....6H}, which are valid for a test mass suspended above a homogeneous, isotropic elastic half-space.
 We therefore do not consider effect of stratigraphy, other ground anisotropies, the interaction with structures, or the interconversion of different types of seismic waves.
 These features will need to be accounted for to get a full understanding of the behavior of the local seismic field and hence the Newtonian noise level.
 For CE1, we have assumed that the effect of seismic Newtonian noise can be mitigated (\cref{subsubsec:newtonian_mitigation}) with $\num{2}{\times}$ amplitude suppression of Rayleigh waves.
 The result in \cref{fig:newtonian} shows that CE1 is limited by seismic Newtonian noise from \num{5}--\SI{10}{\Hz}, with a secondary contribution from infrasound.
 For CE2, we have assumed that seismic Newtonian noise can be further mitigated with $\num{10}{\times}$ amplitude suppression for Rayleigh waves and $3\times$ amplitude suppression for body waves; the result in \cref{fig:newtonian} shows that CE2 is then limited by atmospheric Newtonian noise, described below.